ArGilfea/TRU-IMP/ReadMe.md

 * matplotlib     --To create the images and graphs
 * pydicom        --To extract the images
 * pickle         --To save and load data
+* markdown       --To display some files in the GUI
+* PyQt5          --For the GUI
+* functools      --For part of the GUI interface to link buttons

 ## GUI:
 The GUI is the easy way to work with the code.